Dogs are our favourite pets, with nearly half of Australian households owning at least one pup.1

-But what would happen if your pooch needed urgent medical attention?
+But what would happen if your furry best friend needed urgent medical attention?
 Would you see the signs?
 Do you know how to prevent certain ailments?

-In this page, we outline the most common dog diseases and illnesses pet owners should know about and provide tips on how to ensure your canine companion lives a long and healthy life.
+On this page, we outline the most common dog diseases and illnesses pet owners should know about and provide tips for ensuring your canine companion lives a long and healthy life.

 Transmitted by mosquitos, heartworms are long, parasitic worms that grow inside a dog’s heart and lungs – eventually causing organ failure and death.
 Symptoms of heartworm include coughing, wheezing, lethargy and weight loss.
 Jaundice may also be present in cases where the spleen or liver is affected.
 Some infected animals may require ongoing or lifelong treatment to prevent heart failure.
 Treatment for heartworm in dogs can be dangerous and costly, so prevention is paramount.2

-Prevention: Get your dog an annual heartworm vaccination from the vet or a monthly medication in the form of an oral tablet or chews.
+Prevention: Get your dog an annual heartworm vaccination from the vet or a monthly medication like an oral tablet or chews.
 The cheaper option will depend on whether your vet charges a consultation fee and the medication brand you use.
-In addition to medication, it’s wise to keep your dog away from mosquito-infested areas, such as swamps, wetlands and stagnant water.
+In addition to medication, it’s wise to keep your dog away from mosquito-infested areas, such as swamps, wetlands, and stagnant water.

 2. Fleas and ticks

 Fleas are external parasites, living in the dog’s coat and feeding on their blood.
 Flea bites are irritating and painful for dogs, and they can cause skin conditions, anaemia and infections.
-Symptoms include scratching, biting, and hair loss around the affected area.
-Treatment for fleas come in shampoos and even tablets – which are reasonably priced.
+Symptoms include scratching, biting and hair loss around the affected area.
+Treatment for fleas is reasonably priced and available as a shampoo or tablets.

-Ticks, on the other hand, are much more serious than fleas and can cause blood poisoning and, in some cases, death.
-Tick symptoms include paralysis of the hind legs, a change in the dog’s bark and vomiting.
-Treatment ranges from tablets or chews to topical treatments, all available from your local pet store or vet.
+Ticks are much more serious than fleas and can cause blood poisoning, Lyme disease and, in some cases, death.
+Symptoms include paralysis of the hind legs, lameness, a change in the dog’s bark and vomiting.
+Treatment ranges from tablets or chews to topical treatments, available from your local pet store or vet.3

-Prevention: For fleas, you can use tablets, flea collars, regular bathing and grooming to minimise the risk.
+Prevention: For fleas, you can use tablets, flea collars and regular bathing and grooming to minimise the risk of infestation.
 For ticks, there are topical treatments, sprays and tick collars available.
 It’s also helpful to complete daily checks by running your fingertips or a fine comb through your dog’s coat.

 Just like humans, dogs can get cancer.
-Common types include lymphoma, melanomas in the dog’s mouth and mass cell tumours on the dog’s head, body or lungs.
+Common types include lymphoma, melanomas in the dog’s mouth, osteosarcoma (bone cancer) and mast cell skin tumours.
 Cancer symptoms in dogs include lethargy, loss of appetite and weight loss.
-Dog cancer is treated with surgery, chemotherapy and radiation – which can amount to thousands of dollars.
+Dog cancer is treated with surgery, chemotherapy, and radiation – which can cost thousands of dollars.
 That said, it’s worth noting that some cancer growths are benign and not life-threatening.

-Prevention: Like all cancers, it’s important to catch it early.
-Keep an eye out for unusual lumps, spots on your dog’s mouth, face and body.
+Prevention: Like all cancers, catching the symptoms early is important.
+Watch for unusual lumps and spots on your dog’s mouth, face and body.
 Also, monitor any changes in appetite or energy.

 You can spot kennel cough when your dog sounds like they’re choking.
 Sneezing, coughing, a runny nose and difficulty breathing are common symptoms.
 Typical treatments include rest, good food and access to plenty of water.
-Antibiotics are often needed in severe cases.
+Antibiotics are often needed in severe cases.5

 Arthritis or osteoarthritis is prevalent among older dogs.
-If your dog has arthritis, you’ll notice they’re slow to get back up on their feet and less active then they once were.
+If your dog has arthritis, you’ll notice they’re slow to get back up on their feet and less active than they once were.
 The use of exercise, weight control and medication can ease your beloved dog’s pain.
 Hip dysplasia (osteoarthritis of the hip) is also common in dogs and especially in large breeds like bulldogs, golden retrievers, Great Danes, Labradors, mastiffs, pugs, Rottweilers and St. Bernards.6

 Other ailments your dog may encounter

-- Infectious diseases.
-Two common infectious diseases are canine parvovirus (acute gastrointestinal illness), leptospirosis (bacterial infection), bordetella (a respiratory disease) and canine distemper, which affects the respiratory, gastrointestinal and nervous system.
+- Infectious/viral diseases.
+Some common infectious diseases are canine parvovirus (acute gastrointestinal illness), leptospirosis (bacterial infection), bordetella (a respiratory disease) and canine distemper, which affects the respiratory, gastrointestinal and nervous system.
 Dogs contract these diseases through contact with an infected dog’s urine or faeces.
 Luckily, there are vaccines to protect your dog.

 - Dog ear infections.
-When dirt, dust or an object gets lodged inside the dog’s ear, it can lead to an infection.
+When dirt, dust or an object gets lodged inside the dog’s ear canal, it can lead to an infection.
 This infection is often remedied with antibiotic ear drops from the vet.

 - Dog cataracts.
 Dog breeds with the highest cataract prevalence include terriers and miniature poodles.
 If left untreated, a cataract can leave your dog blind.
 A dog cataract can only be removed surgically.

 Read more about dog care and disease prevention.

 When your dog is a puppy, their immune system is still developing.
 Therefore, it’s important to get them vaccinated as soon as possible.
 The first core vaccine should be given at six or eight weeks, followed by a booster vaccine every two to four weeks until they reach 16 weeks of age.